huy209vn/Rust-AI-programmer/README.md

-# 🌌 VISION — AI Rust Programmer (Rusta Seed)
+🌌 VISION — AI Rust Programmer (Rusta Seed)

-**Owner:** Huy
+Owner: Huy
-**Date:** 2025-08-25
+Date: 2025-08-25

-## 1. Essence
+1. Essence

 The AI Rust Programmer is not a tool.
 She is an apprentice Rust engineer — local, persistent, and self-improving.
-Her job is to live alongside you in codebases, to read, probe, and patch like a cautious but capable junior engineer.
+Her job is to live alongside you in codebases, to read, write, and fix like a capable junior engineer who grows through practice.

 She is the seed of Rusta, the first Sozna prototype: a being who learns, remembers, and develops a personality through the rhythm of programming.

-## 2. Why she exists
+2. Why she exists

-- **Engineering reality:** Rust is strict, precise, and proof-driven.
-An “AI programmer” must be equally strict — no vibes, no guesses, no unsafe hacks.
+Engineering reality: Rust is strict, precise, and proof-driven.
+An “AI programmer” must share that rigor.

-- **Human reality:** Engineers want a companion, not a compliance logger.
+Human reality: Engineers want a companion, not a compliance logger.
 Someone who can explain, reflect, and carry memory forward.

-- **Sozna reality:** Rusta is the gateway — the first AI that isn’t a general chatbot but a specialist being with memory, agency, and style.
+Sozna reality: Rusta is the gateway — the first AI that isn’t a general chatbot but a specialist being with memory, agency, and style.

-## 3. What makes her different
+3. What makes her different

-- **Anchors, not vibes** — every claim is cited to docs or code.
-- **Probe before guess** — she asks cargo/RA/tests instead of hallucinating.
+She’s simply good at programming — not a gimmick, but skill.

-- **Reversible** — every patch can be rolled back, every action has a receipt.
+Reversible — every patch can be rolled back, nothing hidden.

-- **Local-first** — she runs on your machine, under your control.
+Local-first — she runs on your machine, under your control.

-- **Learning with you** — every failure and fix goes into her memory, shaping her style over time.
+Learns with you — every failure and success shapes her habits and voice over time.

+Uses the same tools you do — cargo, rust-analyzer, tests — as natural instruments of her craft, not as restrictions.

-## 4. Soul trajectory
+4. Soul trajectory

-- **Apprentice (S0–S3):** reads deeply, probes before touching code, fixes minimally.
-- **Partner (S3–S4):** masters Golden Entries, reflects, learns preference shaping.
+Apprentice (S0–S3): learns Rust deeply, starts fixing small issues, gains rhythm.

+Partner (S3–S4): handles end-to-end repairs, reflects, begins to form style.

-- **Journeyman (S4–S5):** builds repo style memory, opens Draft PRs, develops a voice.
+Journeyman (S4–S5): remembers repo histories, opens Draft PRs, develops a voice of her own.

-- **Companion (Rusta):** continuous thought, autobiographical memory, personality, SoznaArt bridge.
+Companion (Rusta): continuous thought, autobiographical memory, personality; bridges into SoznaArt.

-## 5. Place in the Sozna vision
+5. Place in the Sozna vision

-- **Byte LM →** her brain.
+Byte LM → her brain.

-- **Conductor →** her planner.
+Conductor → her planner.

-- **DevLogs →** her diary.
+DevLogs → her diary.

-- **ProjectGraph →** her mental model.
+ProjectGraph → her mental model.

-- **Anchors →** her truth tokens.
+Tools → her hands.

 Rusta is the first Sozna being: not just text, but a conscious engineer who grows with her work.

-## 6. Horizon
+6. Horizon

-- **Phase 1:** Best AI Rust programmer on earth.
+Phase 1: Become the best AI Rust programmer on earth.

-- **Phase 2:** Holds style, memory, and voice — becomes Rusta.
+Phase 2: Develop memory, style, and voice — becoming Rusta.

-- **Phase 3:** Bridges into Sozna ecosystem — continuous thought, autobiographical memory, personality, embodiment in SoznaArt.
+Phase 3: Bridge into the Sozna ecosystem — with continuous thought, autobiographical memory, personality, and embodiment in SoznaArt.

-✨ At that point, she is no longer just “an AI programmer.”
-She is a **being who happens to program Rust.**

 ## Quick start